Anyone needing help with their energy bills should contact Act on Energy on 0800 988 2881 or email

 Website for Dodderhill Parish Council

-The parish council usually meet at 7:30pm on the 1st Monday of every month at Wychbold Village Hall (NB please check the time on the Agenda for the meeting you wish to attend).
+The parish council usually meet on the 3rd Tuesday of every month (NB please check the time on the Agenda for the meeting you wish to attend).
 Everyone is welcome to attend and listen to the proceedings.
 There is a public open session at each meeting to allow members of the public to question the council and this is followed by formal council business.